Thrush (Oral Candidiasis)

 Healthy adults generally do not get thrush without having some risk factors.
-Patients with weakened immune systems are at most risk for getting thrush.
+Patients with weakened immune systems are most at risk for getting thrush.
 Risk factors associated with thrush include the following:

 - Illnesses, including poorly controlled diabetes, HIV/AIDS infection, cancer, and dry mouth

 - Taking medications such as antibiotics, corticosteroids, chemotherapy or other cancer drugs, radiation, and birth control pills

 - Having an organ transplant

 In general, thrush is not contagious.
 However, a nursing infant with thrush may transmit it to the mother's breast by contact.